delawaremathguy/ShoppingList14/README.md

 * The three primary tabs (Shopping List, Purchased, and Locations) now use a Form presentation, rather than a List presentation.
 * Each ShoppingItem now has a "dateLastPurchased" property which is reset to "today" whenever you move an item off the shopping list.
 * The Purchased items tab now presents shopping items that were "purchased today" in its first section (if not empty) and everything else in its "second section."
 This makes it easy to review the list of today's purchases, and to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.
+* A ColorPicker has be added to the view that modifies a Location, replacing the four individual sliders that adjusted the location's color.
 * Many code changes have been made or simplified and comments throughout the code have been updated.

-* The basic architecture of the app has been simplified.
+The basic architecture of the app has also been simplified.
 What started out as more of a strict MVVM-style architecture has morphed into very much a hybrid:
- - Views can effect changes to ShoppingItems by calling ShoppingItem functions directly ("user intents"), which then are handled appropriately in the ShoppingItem class, and for which notifications are then posted as to what happened.
+* Views can effect changes to ShoppingItems by calling ShoppingItem functions directly ("user intents"), which then are handled appropriately in the ShoppingItem class, and for which notifications are then posted as to what happened.
- - There is no longer a LocationsListViewModel.
+* There is no longer a LocationsListViewModel.
 The LocationsTabView is such a simple view that it is now driven by a @FetchRequest.
- - The ShoppingListViewModel now has fewer responsibilities and consequently serves only two purposes: it manages an array of ShoppingItems (it is a replacement for @FetchRequest in this regard, although we can see and understand how this works), and it provides some simple services to views such as sectioning the items when the ShoppingList is shown in multi-section style and providing information that supports splitting the PurchasedItemTabView into two sections.
+* The ShoppingListViewModel now has fewer responsibilities and consequently serves only two purposes: it manages an array of ShoppingItems (it is a replacement for @FetchRequest in this regard, although we can see and understand how this works), and it provides some simple services to views such as sectioning the items when the ShoppingList is shown in multi-section style and it supports splitting the PurchasedItemTabView into two sections.

 ### Core Data Notes